Jennifer Wright: Early life

-Wright graduated from St. John's College in Annapolis, Maryland.
+Wright graduated from St. John's College in Annapolis, Maryland, United States.

 Career

 Wright is a contributor to a number of publications including The New York Times, The Washington Post, The New York Post, the Observer and Salon.
 She is political editor-at-large at Harper's Bazaar.
 In 2010, Wright served as deputy editor for TheGloss.com, a fashion and beauty website.

 Wright's book Madame Restell, a biography of the mid-19th century abortion provider, made The New York Times note: "In a heartfelt epilogue, Wright observes that Americans don’t take well to learning history.
 When it is delivered with this kind of blunt force, however, perhaps they might.
 Whatever readers end up thinking of Madame Restell, they surely cannot miss the core lesson: that there has never been a culture in human history without abortion.
 The only variable has ever been the cost."
 In a review of She Kills Me, the New York Journal of Books praised Wright on her research and ability to make the information comprehensible.
 In 2024, Netflix optioned the novel for a film adaptation.

-Audible named Get Well Soon the best history book of 2017.
+Audible named Get Well Soon as the best history book of 2017.

 Personal life

-She is married to Daniel Kibblesmith, a staff writer for The Late Show With Stephen Colbert.
+Wright is married to Daniel Kibblesmith, a staff writer for The Late Show With Stephen Colbert.
 They were married on August 26, 2017, in New York City.